 Working within the Careers and Higher Education team, the successful applicant will:

-- Being responsible for the university applications process, including assuring the quality of all applications;
+- Be responsible for the university applications process including assuring the quality of all applications

-- Planning and delivering a progressive programme of careers education and individual guidance for all students in Year 7 to Year 13 through the PSHE programme and a planned programme of careers and university guidance activities, including assemblies and one off events;
+- Plan and deliver a progressive programme of careers education and individual guidance for all students in Years 7-13, through the PSHE programme, and a planned programme of careers and university guidance activities including assemblies and one off events

-- Working closely with Key Stage Coordinators and tutor teams to ensure that all students have a progressive programme of careers and higher education guidance;
+- Work closely with Heads of Year and Tutors to ensure that all students have a progressive programme of careers and higher education guidance

-- Planning a strategy for information on higher education guidance with good information and communication strategies of advice to teachers, students and parents;
+- Plan a strategy for information on higher education guidance with good information and communication strategies of advice to teachers, students and parents

-- Maintaining and developing expertise through professional development, communication with colleges, universities and employers to enhance the service in school;
+- Maintain and develop expertise through professional development, communication with colleges, universities and employers to enhance the service in school

-- Facilitating and Leading group sessions, workshops and presentations to parents and key staff;
+- Facilitate and lead group sessions, workshops and presentations to parents and key staff

-- Planning and delivering careers and higher education evenings, parents’ evenings and other meetings;
+- Plan and deliver careers and higher education evenings, parents’ evenings and other meetings

-- Maintaining consistent communication and email correspondence with representatives of colleges and universities worldwide;
+- Maintain consistent communication and e-mail correspondence with representatives of colleges and universities worldwide

-- Overseeing maintenance and development of appropriate resources for students, including publications, a website and appropriate guidance materials;
+- Oversee maintenance and development of appropriate resources for students, including publications, the school’s website and Moodle and appropriate guidance materials

-- Providing accurate data collection on higher education applications and final destinations of all school leavers;
+- Provide accurate data collection on higher education applications and final destinations of all school leavers

-- Providing specialist counselling courses for Oxbridge and Ivy League applicants.
+- Provide specialist counselling courses for Oxbridge, Medicine and Ivy League applicants

 Candidates should demonstrate that they have experience of working in international schools advising students on higher education choices as a careers adviser or college counsellor.
-Particular experience of the US college system would be an advantage, as would the ability to offer a specialist high school subject, as there may be a small teaching responsibility attached to this position.
+Particular experience of the US college system would be an advantage.